 Some PXE-capable network adapters have a feature that enables PXE boot if you type a particular keystroke in response to a brief boot-time prompt.
-This is ideal when using PXE for an install boot on a system that normally boots from the disk drive because you do not have to modify the PXE settings.
-If your adapter does not have this feature, disable PXE in the BIOS setup when the system reboots after installation, and the system will boot from the disk drive.
+This feature enables you to boot over the network with PXE without modifying the PXE settings.
+If your adapter does not have this feature, disable PXE in the BIOS setup when the system reboots after installation.
+The system then boots from the disk drive.